SiliconLabs/wiseconnect/README.md

 # WiSeConnect™ 3 SDK
+**Note:** A documentation enhanced release will follow on the 20th of December 2023

 The Silicon Labs WiSeConnect™ software development kit (SDK) offers an application programming interface (API) for use with the SiWx91x™ chipset family for Wi-Fi and Bluetooth Low Energy (BLE) connectivity.